-One of the nice things about Kingston is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Kingston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One downside of living in Kingston is that it can take a long time to commute to work.
 In Kingston, the average commute to work is 32.18 minutes, which is quite a bit higher than the national average.

-The citizens of Kingston are very well educated compared to the average community in the nation: 39.56% of adults in Kingston have a bachelor's degree or even advanced degree.
+The education level of Kingston citizens is very high relative to the national average among all cities (21.84%): 39.56% of adults in Kingston have a bachelor's degree or even advanced degree.

 The per capita income in Kingston in 2010 was $36,864, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $147,456 for a family of four.
 However, Kingston contains both very wealthy and poor people as well.